 Felix earned a BS from the University of South Florida and an MD from Weill Cornell Medical College.
 She completed her internship and residency in internal medicine at Columbia Presbyterian Medical Center.

-Originally from the small Caribbean island of Dominica, she now lives outside Washington, D.C., with Camara, her daughter, and Brett, her nephew.
-In her spare time she hosts Savvy Black Women at Work, a free online community, and also hikes, cooks, and practices yoga, Tai Chi, and Qi Gong.
+Originally from the Caribbean island of Dominica, she now lives with her husband outside Philadelphia.
+She is a member of the Baha’i community and lifelong student of leadership and life.
+In her spare time she hosts Savvy Black Women at Work, a free online community.